This procedure specifies the process for forming screening committees and identifies the responsibilities for its members.

 - Forming a Screening Committee

-The Employment Selection and Hiring Guiding Principles are provided to familiarize hiring leaders and screening committees with the College’s position in reference to the hiring process.
+The Employment Selection and Hiring Guiding Principles are provided to familiarize hiring leaders and screening committees with the College’s position regarding the hiring process.
 The guiding principles are located on the Human Resources page of the College website.

 Employment Selection and Hiring Guiding Principles:

-For faculty searches, members within the discipline will meet and select a committee of four to six diverse members with an academic background and/or expertise relevant to the teaching field will be selected to serve.
-This committee will be recommended to the appropriate dean, who will either accept the faculty recommendation or submit revisions to the appropriate provost for consideration and the final decision regarding faculty screening committee membership.
+For faculty searches, the department chair (or designee) will select a committee of four to six diverse members.
+The committee is typically comprised of four faculty members with an academic background and/or expertise relevant to the teaching field, and one staff member.
+The faculty screening membership will be recommended to the respective dean, who will either accept the department chair’s recommendation or submit revisions to the respective provost for consideration and the final decision.

-For administrative and staff searches, screening committees are appointed by the appropriate hiring leader.
+For administrative and staff searches, the respective hiring leader appoints the screening committees.
 The committee should represent a diverse group of individuals with academic backgrounds and/or expertise relevant to the administrative area.

-The screening committee should be made up of individuals who demonstrate a consistent commitment to the College’s core values.
+The hiring leader should appoint a screening committee made up of individuals who demonstrate a consistent commitment to the College’s core values.

-Screening committee members should not be related to or be engaged in business ventures with persons who apply for the vacant position.
+Screening committee members may not be related to or be engaged in business ventures with persons who apply for the vacant position.
 A committee member who has a relationship with a candidate, creating or giving the appearance of a conflict of interest, will not be a member of the screening committee.
-It is incumbent upon a screening committee member to disclose when such a conflict arises.
-Upon having knowledge of any potential conflict of interest, the committee chair should discuss the matter with the appropriate administrator.
+Screening committee members must disclose when such a conflict arises.
+Upon having knowledge of any potential conflict of interest, the committee chair should discuss the matter with the respective administrator.

 Additionally, an individual who accepts appointment to a screening committee cannot become a candidate for the posted position.